Skip to Content

 43450907

-In addition to the description of the explanation, the generated report contains 6 measures:
+In addition to reporting the Most Relevant Explanation, the table contains six measures:

 • Weight of Evidence: the binary logarithm of the Generalized Bayes Factor